codefellows/seattle-ops-401d1/class-42/README.md

-# Scanning and Enumeration with Nmap
+# Lab: Pass the Hash with Mimikatz

 ## Overview

-The second stage of penetration testing involves collecting user names, machine names, network resources, and other services present on your target.
-Today you will use Nmap to perform enumeration against a target.
+Mimikatz is a common attack tool that leverages Powershell to perform nefarious operations such as extracting user passwords.

+Today you will perform a "pass the hash" attack using Mimikatz.

 ## Learning Objectives